fregante/web-ext-submit/readme.md

 Mozilla’s `web-ext sign` successfully submits an extension for review, but then it throws an error.
 This wrapper executes the same command, but then it prevents the unrelated ["_it could not be signed_"](https://github.com/mozilla/web-ext/issues/804#issuecomment-302588357) error.

-This package will only live for as long as `web-ext` natively supports this.
+This package will only live until `web-ext` natively supports this.
 Follow [mozilla/web-ext#804](https://github.com/mozilla/web-ext/issues/804)

 Used on https://github.com/sindresorhus/refined-github/